-Welcome to my web page about my scientific identity. (still under construction)
+Welcome to my web page about my scientific identity.

-Check out our website of the research network for self-organization of robot behavior for publications, software, videos etc.
+For my older work check out our website of the research network for self-organization of robot behavior for publications, software, videos etc.

 Short Curriculum Vitae